finarly/Notes/In_progress/DataBricks_Association.md

 It also provides automated lineage where you can identify the origin of your data and where it is used by capturing and using user-level audit logs that record access to data.

+## Miscellaneous

+### SQL Commands

+Similar commands:
+- INSERT INTO: a way to append more data to a table, but this does not prevent duplicates
+- MERGE INTO: this is a way to append more data to a table by combining data from 2 tables while making sure there aren't any duplicates
+- APPLY CHANGES INTO: sets up a CDC feed into a table
+- UPDATE: used together with merge to set the conditions of merging
+- COPY INTO: this is a way to load data incrementally, a weaker version of Auto Loader